fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.Rmd

 ## Data collection and filtering

-* RNA-seq datasets were collected from the European Nucleotide Archive (ENA)
+* RNA-seq raw datasets were collected from the European Nucleotide Archive (ENA)

 * Team members also made own datasets available to the group